DataDog/dd-py-tracing-workshop/README.md

 $ DD_API_KEY=<add_your_API_KEY_here> docker-compose up
 ```

-Or, from the main directory run:
+Or, from the main directory, run:

 ```bash
 $ DD_API_KEY=<add_your_API_KEY_here> STEP=<step_1_to_6> docker-compose up